emillia-ek/emillia-ek/README.md

 ---

-## 🚀 Projects
+## Projects
 ### [**Movie Manager**](https://github.com/emillia-ek/MovieManager)
-🌐 **About:** MovieManager is an app that lets users browse movies from a database and manage their own collection—adding, editing, and deleting films.
+MovieManager is an app that lets users browse movies from a database and manage their own collection—adding, editing, and deleting films.
 The backend is built with ASP.NET Core and Entity Framework Core, while the frontend uses Vue 3 (Vite), Axios, Vuelidate, and Bootstrap.

 ### [**Ambition Link**](https://ambilink.pl)
-💡 **Role:** Co-founder & Backend Developer
+**Role:** Co-founder & Backend Developer
-🌐 **About:** Ambition Link is a platform that helps users discover personal growth opportunities—conferences, competitions, workshops, volunteering, and more.
+**About:** Ambition Link is a platform that helps users discover personal growth opportunities—conferences, competitions, workshops, volunteering, and more.
 Users can **browse, add, and share events** to stay inspired and connected.
-👥 **Impact:** Over **300 users** are already using the platform!
+Over 600 users are using this platform!

 ### [**Eventify**](https://github.com/emillia-ek/Eventify)
-💡 **Role:** Co-creator & Backend Lead Developer
+**Role:** Co-creator & Backend Lead Developer
-🛠️ **Technologies:** C#, .NET 9.0, Spectre.Console, Figgle, System.Text.Json
+**Technologies:** C#, .NET 9.0, Spectre.Console, Figgle, System.Text.Json
-🌐 **About:** Eventify is an open-source event management framework that simplifies scalable, role-based scheduling applications.
+**About:** Eventify is an open-source event management framework that simplifies scalable, role-based scheduling applications.
 It supports multiple event types, reservations, and modular, event-driven architecture.
-🎯 **Key Features:**
-  - Role-Based Access Control (Admins, Managers, Users)
-  - Event & Reservation Management with persistent storage
-  - Secure authentication and password hashing
-  - Console-based, styled UI for user-friendly interactions

 ---

-## 🛠 Technologies & Tools
+## Technologies & Tools
 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=emillia-ek&theme=dark&hide_border=false&include_all_commits=true&count_private=true&layout=compact)